-If you plan to walk after your meal, it is a good idea to pack reflective gear or a flashlight to help people driving spot you on dark country roads where there are often narrow shoulders.
+Now is a good time to brush up on your Driving at Night knowledge.
+If you plan to walk in the evening or night, it is a good idea to pack reflective gear or a flashlight to help people driving spot you on dark country roads where there are often narrow shoulders.

 Injuries, including motor vehicle crashes, are a top contributor to preventable deaths each year nationwide and in Vermont.
 Vermont’s age-adjusted injury rate is higher than the national average in recent Vermont Vital Statistics data for 2013 and 2014.
 In Vermont, motor vehicle crashes are the second leading cause of death from injury-related causes, after falls.

 - In 2016, the use of seat belts in passenger vehicles saved an estimated 14,688 lives for occupants age 5 years and older.

 - An estimated 328 lives (child occupants 4 old and younger) were saved using child restraints, and 1,859 lives were saved by the use of motorcycle helmets.